 Afterwards, both mothers blamed themselves for not preventing their daughter’s suicides.
 The irony is that each blamed themselves for not doing exactly what the other one did.

 The first mother felt that if she hadn’t isolated her daughter in that institution, she wouldn’t have lost her.
-The second was sure that if she only had committed her daughter, she would’ve been saved.
+The second was sure that if she only had put her daughter in the institution, she would’ve been saved.

 “Guilt is what we feel